japila-books/spark-sql-internals/docs/spark-sql-CollapseCodegenStages.md

 apply(plan: SparkPlan): SparkPlan
 ```

-`apply` starts <<insertWholeStageCodegen, inserting WholeStageCodegenExec (with InputAdapter)>> in the input `plan` physical plan only when link:spark-sql-properties.adoc#spark.sql.codegen.wholeStage[spark.sql.codegen.wholeStage] Spark internal property is turned on.
+`apply` starts <<insertWholeStageCodegen, inserting WholeStageCodegenExec (with InputAdapter)>> in the input `plan` physical plan only when spark-sql-properties.md#spark.sql.codegen.wholeStage[spark.sql.codegen.wholeStage] Spark internal property is turned on.

 Otherwise, `apply` does nothing at all (i.e. passes the input physical plan through unchanged).